 She liked the fact that there were various genres of music and different kinds of food.
 Marie found the concept of partying nearby a lake amazing since she could go for a swim any time of the day.
 When we asked her about the essential thing one should not forget, she said with a smile: “Nothing, you can literally buy anything at the camping shop here.”

 Beach during the day, party by night

 Finally, the last Belgian we interviewed was Tomas.
-It was the first time at Balaton for this twenty-one-year-old, who was convinced to come by a friend of his who visited the festival last year.
+It was the first time at Balaton for this 21-year-old, who was convinced to come by a friend who visited the festival last year.
 He compared the festival with a fun fair since there was so much one could enjoy other than just the music.
-One could even go bungee jumping if he/she wanted to.
+You can even go bungee jumping if you wanted to.

-We hope you enjoyed reading the opinions of these five Belgians at this year’s edition of the Hungarian festival.
-And if they succeeded in convincing you, we’ll see you at Balaton Sound 2018!
+We hope you enjoyed reading the opinions of these five Belgians.
+If they succeeded in convincing you, we’ll see you at Balaton Sound 2019!

 All new articles